The Brighter Side of Online Dating

 Connecting with Familiar Strangers

 It’s hard to find the one who we consider to be the ‘whole package.’
-We’re all looking for that someone who is physically attractive, and also with our same level of intellect, interest in similar hobbies, shared sense of humor, etc. Even the most basic dating apps, like Tinder, compare your interests with those of the people you’re shown, taking the guess work out of finding common ground.
+We’re all looking for that someone who is physically attractive, and also with our same level of intellect, interest in similar hobbies, a shared sense of humor, etc. Even the most basic dating apps, like Tinder, compare your interests with those of the people you’re shown, taking the guesswork out of finding common ground.

 Starting the conversation is made simple because you already know what you have in common with this person.
-No more having to guess or fish for information at a seedy dive bar and hope your advances don’t come off as creepy or inappropriate.
+No more having to guess or fish for information at a seedy dive bar, and hope your advances don’t come off as creepy or inappropriate.

-In addition, you’re avoiding the face to face awkwardness when you’re not into the other person, or vice versa.
+In addition, you’re avoiding the face-to-face awkwardness when you’re not into the other person, or vice versa.
 There are less feelings of guilt or rejection when turning down a date via instant message versus in person.
 You are able to chat casually with more than one person until you decide it’s time to meet in person and invest your time in them fully.

 Finding Your Niche

 Finally, it’s important to recognize there are now so many options for online dating that it’s no longer one giant fishbowl for you to feel lost in while you’re trying to find love.
 If you’re feeling this way, there’s a perfectly good reason.